Join: Registration Information

 Applicants for string making or arrow smithing follow very similar paths.

-Once registered, the applicant is welcome to attend the annual Guildmote – in fact they are encouraged to do so, in order that members might meet and talk with them; but they are not eligible to take part in the business proceedings.
+Once registered, you are welcome to attend the annual Guildmote – in fact you are encouraged to do so, in order that members might meet and talk with you; but you may not take part in the business proceedings.

 Veronica-Mae Soar